ProjectKorra/ProjectKorraWiki/source/pkcore/abilitypages/chi/highjump.rst

 HighJump is a Chi Ability.

-HighJump allows the Chiblocker to launch themselves high in the air, letting them dodge and surpass obstacles.
+HighJump allows the Chiblocker to launch themselves high in the air, letting them dodge oncoming attacks and surpass obstacles.

 Usage